 Businesses around the world are moving their files to the cloud, and Backblaze and Dropbox are two leading cloud storage providers.
 Which is the best for your company?

 Backblaze describes itself as “cloud storage that’s astonishingly easy and low-cost.”
 The company offers personal backup, business backup, and cloud storage services.
-We rated Backblaze Unlimited Backup the best value backup service in our cloud backup roundup, and give it detailed coverage in this full review.
+We rated Backblaze Unlimited Backup the best value backup service in our best cloud backup roundup, and give it detailed coverage in this full Backblaze review.

 Dropbox does something quite different: it stores specific files in the cloud and syncs them to all of your computers.
 It advertises itself as one safe place to store all your content—including photos, personal files, and documents.
 Personal and business plans are available, and the company continues to add features.